rapidsai/cuml/CONTRIBUTING.md

     - Name:
         - A name to convey what is being worked on
         - Please use dashes or underscores between words as opposed to spaces.

-2. Push whatever development you do to this branch as you would normally and when ready for review create a merge request to the appropriate branch

-3. Link your code reviewer to the merge request for them to review, if unsure who should review the code, contact the relevant PIC who will either review themselves or delegate the review down to someone else:

-    - cuML/C++ - @Onur Yilmaz (temporary)
-    - Cython/Python - @Dante Gama Dessavre

-Also, add a line to the `changelog.md` file (located in the repository root folder) with a one line description of the functionality implemented in the Pull Request.
+2. Add a line to the `CHANGELOG.md` file (located in the repository root folder) with a one line description of the functionality implemented in the Pull Request.
 Please put the line in the adequate section: New Feature, Improvement or Bug Fix.
-This will be compulsory once GPUCI is fully integrated into the repository.

-4. If changes are requested to the pull request from the community repeat step 3, and when the review is completed push to your public fork to update the code for the pull request

-5. When the pull request is merged into the public repository master it will automatically get pulled into our internal `branch-x.y` and `nvidia` branches

-6. Close the merge request on the internal repository

-7. Delete your development branch unless you have plans to further extend it in the future
+The cuML CI will require this change before a pull request can be merged

 ## Attribution
 Portions adopted from https://github.com/pytorch/pytorch/blob/master/CONTRIBUTING.md